zaxour/TurboNanza/README.md

 # TurboNanza
 An internal RGB, S-Video, Composite video and Audio modification for the Turbografx 16.

-Presently, only Eagle design files are available.
-Once I port the design to KiCad, I will replace them accordingly.
+Design is KiCad format and all files necessary to open the design and have it fabricated are present within the archive.

 ![](/images/AsssembledPCB.jpg?raw=true "")